simonfqy/bare_bone_blog/About Martin Ester and Academia/Martin Ester's breach of law and lessons I learned from my legal claim.md

 3. In Feb 2016, Dr. Martin Ester reached out to me to recruit me as his master’s student under the MADD-Gen program, using its funding promise as a major selling point, without mentioning its imminent termination.
 4. In Mar 2016, I accepted SFU’s offer as a thesis-based master in Computing Science under the MADD-Gen program.
 The offer letter promised a MADD-Gen fellowship funding of “at least 21,000 CAD per year for the first 2 years, with probably continued funding beyond the first two years”.
 I accepted the offer largely due to the enticing financial aid.
 5. In July 2016, I was informed by Dr. Ester of “some uncertainty” surrounding the funding, and he suggested I apply for TA to cover the gap.
 I complied.
-6. In Sept 2016, I started my studies as a thesis-based mater supervised by Dr. Martin Ester.
+6. In Sept 2016, I started my studies as a thesis-based master supervised by Dr. Martin Ester.
 7. In Jan 2017, I was informed that the funding wasn’t simply “uncertain”.
 It was terminated and I was deceived all along.
 Later in 2017, Dr. Ester tried to get funding continuation by setting up an “Omics” program to replace MADD-Gen, but was unsuccessful in getting MADD-Gen students funded through this new program.
 8. In May 2017, I started working on my thesis research project, the goal was to get the work published in a journal.
 9. In the academic year 2016 ~ 2017, I got 27.5K CAD of funding, part of which comes from TA salary.
 In the academic year 2017 ~ 2018, I only got 8K CAD.